kachayev/fn.py/README.rst

     >>> s3.extract() # <-- s3 isn't changed
     (10, <fn.immutable.heap.SkewHeap object at 0x10b11c052>)

 If you think I'm totally crazy and it will work despairingly slow, just give it 5 minutes.
-Relax, take a deep breathe and read about few techniques that makes persistent data structures fast and efficient: `structural sharing <http://en.wikipedia.org/wiki/Persistent_data_structure#Examples_of_persistent_data_structures>`_ and `path copying <http://en.wikipedia.org/wiki/Persistent_data_structure#Path_Copying>`_.
+Relax, take a deep breathe and read about few techniques that make persistent data structures fast and efficient: `structural sharing <http://en.wikipedia.org/wiki/Persistent_data_structure#Examples_of_persistent_data_structures>`_ and `path copying <http://en.wikipedia.org/wiki/Persistent_data_structure#Path_Copying>`_.

 To see how it works in "pictures", you can check great slides from Zach Allaun's talk (StrangeLoop 2013): `"Functional Vectors, Maps And Sets In Julia" <https://github.com/strangeloop/StrangeLoop2013/blob/master/slides/sessions/Allaun-FunctionalVectorsMapsAndSetsInJulia.pdf>`_.